TNG/ApiCenter/README.md

 ## Prerequisites

+### General

 To run ApiCenter, you need `gradle` and angular CLI.
 The backend itself needs a relational database, for example PostgreSQL.
+It provides an in-memory database if not configured otherwise.

 To install angular CLI, enter `npm install -g @angular/cli`

-## Getting started

-ApiCenter consists of a RESTful backend service written in Kotlin and a SPA frontend in Angular.
-Both are contained in this git repo.

-### Prerequisites
-#### Atlassian Crowd
+### Atlassian Crowd
 ApiCenter currently requires Atlassian Crowd as an authentication provider.
 In order to make this work, you need to [add ApiCenter as an external application in Atlassian Crowd](https://confluence.atlassian.com/crowd/adding-an-application-18579591.html#AddinganApplication-add) and configure the following files within ApiCenter: